 - Worrying where your next drink is coming from

-- Coordinating social, family and work events around drinking
+- Coordinating social, family, and work events around drinking

 - Seeing that you have a compulsive need to drink and finding it hard to stop once you start

-- Waking up and immediately reaching for a drink, or feeling the need to have a drink first thing
+- Waking up and immediately reaching for a drink or feeling the need to have a drink first thing

-Comfortable Accommodations and Premium Treatment
+Comfortable Accommodations for Alcohol Treatment in California

 Types of Alcoholism

-This type of addiction affects young adult drinkers who don’t have family histories of alcoholism or co-occurring mental illnesses.
-Many of these individuals deny that it is an issue.
-Instead, they merely define it as a lifestyle choice that’s appropriate for their age group.
-Many even say, “What’s the harm in having a good time?”
+This type of alcoholism involves young adult drinkers who don’t have any history of alcoholism or co-occurring mental health disorders.
+A lot of individuals within this category tend to deny that they have a dependence on alcohol.
+They typically chalk it up to being a lifestyle choice that is appropriate for their age group.
+With this type of individual, you may hear the phrase, “What’s the harm in having a good time?”